superfly/docs/flyctl/cmd/fly_deploy.md

   -c, --config string                    Path to application configuration file
-      --deploy-retries string            Number of times to retry a deployment if it fails (default "auto") --depot                            Deploy using depot to build the image --detach                           Return immediately instead of monitoring deployment progress --dns-checks                       Perform DNS checks during deployment (default true) --dockerfile string                Path to a Dockerfile.
+      --deploy-retries string            Number of times to retry a deployment if it fails (default "auto") --depot                            Deploy using depot to build the image --depot-scope string               The scope of the Depot builder's cache to use (organization or app) (default "organization")
+      --detach                           Return immediately instead of monitoring deployment progress --dns-checks                       Perform DNS checks during deployment (default true) --dockerfile string                Path to a Dockerfile.
 Defaults to the Dockerfile in the working directory.